 Upon successful completion, students will earn an AACC continuing education certificate and be prepared to complete the ASL screening for entry into higher level credit classes.
 To receive the certificate, students complete and submit the form to our office.

 The cost of the courses for this continuing education certificate is approximately $652 for Anne Arundel County residents, including tuition and fees but excluding books.

 Student must be at least 16 years old.

 The courses on this page are noncredit, meaning you won’t earn college credit toward a degree.
 You don’t need to apply.
-Just choose a program or course that interests you and check the noncredit schedule for a class that fits your needs.
-Note the course number, section number and start date, and register through our online portal, MyAACC.
+Just choose a program or course that interests you and check out our course search for a class that fits your needs.

 For help, email the Instructional Support Center or call 410-777-2325.